Krismilek/SARAs/README.md

 Thirdly, modify line 25 in `HEDB/src/integrity_zone/interface/interface.cpp` to `true`, then comment out lines 92 to 105.

-Finally,recompile and link HEDB again, send SQL to postgresql, then you can find related log file in `/var/lib/postgresql/14/main`.
+Finally,recompile and link HEDB again, send SQL to PostgreSQL, then you can find related log file in `/var/lib/postgresql/14/main`.

 ```bash
 $ cd HEDB && ./c.sh